madebits/madebits.github.io/blog/2016/2016-08-30-Ubuntu-Screen-Tools.md

 ##Redshift

 [Redshift](http://jonls.dk/redshift/) is useful in the hope you can sleep well after using the laptop just before going to bed.
 It changes the screen color temperature to match the official sun times in your location detected based on your IP.
-It can be installed in Ubuntu via `sudo apt install redshift` (or if you want the try applet too, use `sudo apt install redshift-gtk`).
+It can be installed in Ubuntu via `sudo apt install redshift` (or if you want the tray applet, use `sudo apt install redshift-gtk`).
 The most useful command to know is `redshift -x` that resets (clears) `redshift` changes.

 The automatic location detection works ok, but if your exit IP does not match you country of location, it is better you configure an approximate location in `~/.config/redshift.conf` (or via command-line `-l 50.1:8.6`):